b-t-k/b-t-k.github.io/a-guide/part-1.md

 > `<p>This is a paragraph.
 It may have all sorts of text in it.</p>`

 The text will then be displayed and treated as a paragraph with whatever settings (first line indent, space after etc.) that have been assigned to paragraphs.
-Unlike  programs like Microsoft Word or other rich text editors, if you want something to appear bold or italics you will need to tag it e.g. `<strong>This is strong</strong>` and `<em>This is empahsised.</em>`. (for those of you with some olde-tymie experience with html `<b>` and `<i>`, bold and italics, have been related to specific semantic uses and aren't the go to's anymore for highlighting text.)
+Unlike  programs like Microsoft Word or other rich text editors, if you want something to appear bold or italics you will need to tag it e.g. `<strong>This is strong</strong>` and `<em>This is emphasized.</em>`. (for those of you with some olde-tymie experience with html `<b>` and `<i>`, bold and italics, have been relegated to specific semantic uses and aren't the go-to's anymore for highlighting text.)

 Some common html tags you will need to know:
 - **emphasis**: `<em>…</em>` — is usually visually identical to, and used in place of, italics.